Today you'll learn notes on the second string and challenge a new piece, Walkin'.

 Listen to the Track

-Before practicing, familiarize yourself with the sound of Walkin' by listening to the audio track.
+Familiarize yourself with the sound of Walkin' by listening to the audio track.

-Now practice the melody of Walkin' until smooth.
+Practice the melody of Walkin' until smooth.
 Play along with the audio track or video to help shore up your rhythm.

 Once the melody of Walkin' is flowing smoothly, begin working on the chords.